-Onboard sampling of Danish catches (split into discards and landings components) has been carried out by Danish observers since 1997 (Table B1-1), providing information on length distribution, mean size and sex ratio.
+Onboard sampling of Danish catches (split into discards and landings components) has been carried out by Danish observers since 1997 (Table B1-1), providing information on length distribution, mean size and weight of Nephrops in landings and discards, and sex ratio.
 For 2008, sex specific data do not exist as the observers pooled data on males and females.
 For 2009, sex specific data only exist from the discard sampling.
 Due to changes in the Danish at-sea-sampling programme implemented in 2011, where observer trips were randomly drawn from all fishing trips, only one trip was sampled within FU 32 this year.
 This was due to the few Danish fishing trips in FU 32.
 The at-sea-sampling programme was changed in 2012, resulting in a satisfactory number of at-sea-sampling trips.
+For a description of the Danish sampling programme, see Feekings et al. (2012).

-Onboard sampling of catches as part of inspections (not split into discards and landings components) is carried out by the Norwegian Coast Guard, mainly on Danish trawlers (Table B1-2).
+Onboard sampling of catches as part of inspections (not split into discards and landings components) is carried out by the Norwegian Coast Guard, on Norwegian and Danish trawlers (Table B1-2).
 Data are available back to 2005.
-The Coast Guard mainly measures catches by total length (TL) since the MLS is given as TL, and there were no CL data in 2010 or 2013-2016, and very little data in 2005 and 2009.
+The Coast Guard mainly measures catches by total length (TL) since the MLS is given as TL, and there were no CL data in 2010, 2013-2017 and 2019, and very little data in 2005, 2009 and 2018.
+In recent years, sampling has decreased and the sampled Nephrops have not been determined to sex.